 *A Piece of Advice:

 If you are wet felting balls with very young children it is a good idea to pre-felt the balls.
+This will save you a lot of headaches.
+The teachers at my kids’ Waldorf Kindergarten did this for the children.

 Very young children want to be involved but it takes them a lot longer to felt and the project is a little delicate to start.